rohith1125/NWD/README.md

 - **JavaScript:** For adding interactivity and dynamic functionalities.
 - **W3C Validators:** For ensuring code quality and adherence to web standards.

+## Code Comments

+The code includes detailed comments to explain the purpose and functionality of each section.
+This helps in understanding the logic behind the theme toggle, battle mechanism, form validation, and modal popup features.
+The comments provide context for future developers or anyone reviewing the code.

 ## Contact Information

 For any questions, feedback, or support, please reach out through the [Contact Us](contact.html) page on the website.